scicore-unibas-ch/ansible-modules-guacamole/plugins/inventory/README.md

 # scicore.guacamole.guacamole_inventory – Apache Guacamole dynamic inventory plugin

-Wait would you say about getting all your connections details from Apache Guacamole and parsing them to ansible as inventory ?
+What would you say about getting all your connections details from Apache Guacamole and passing them to Ansible as inventory ?
 It would be amazing, right ?

 Guess what, You are in the right place.
 It's all about this plugin.